tusharmath/react-announce/README.md

 ## Extensions

 You can create multiple extensions which are based on this module using the `createDeclarative` method.
-The method essentially helps you define a custom `getComponentStream` method without the verbosity.
+The method essentially helps you define a custom `getInstanceStream` method without the verbosity.

 For instance if I want to create a timer declarative, that sets the time elapsed since component was mounted to the state of that particular component, then I do as follows —